Russian imperialism: Contemporary Russian imperialism

-In the political language of Russia and some other post-Soviet states, the term near abroad refers to the independent republics that emerged after the dissolution of the Soviet Union.
-Increasing usage of the term in English is connected to assertions of Russia's right to maintain significant influence in the region.
-Russian President Vladimir Putin has declared the region to be a component of Russia's "sphere of influence", and strategically vital to Russian interests.
+In the political language of Russia, the post-Soviet republics are referred to as the "near abroad".
+Increasing usage of the term is linked to assertions of Russia's right to maintain significant influence in the region.
+Putin has declared the region to be part of Russia's "sphere of influence", and strategically vital to Russian interests.
 The concept has been compared to the Monroe Doctrine.